HTML5: Digital rights management

 Industry players including the BBC, Google, Microsoft, and Apple Inc. have been lobbying for the inclusion of Encrypted Media Extensions (EME), a form of digital rights management (DRM), into the HTML5 standard.
 As of the end of 2012 and the beginning of 2013, 27 organizations including the Free Software Foundation have started a campaign against including digital rights management in the HTML5 standard.
 However, in late September 2013, the W3C HTML Working Group decided that Encrypted Media Extensions, a form of DRM, was "in scope" and will potentially be included in the HTML 5.1 standard.
 WHATWG's "HTML Living Standard" continued to be developed without DRM-enabled proposals.

 Manu Sporny, a member of the W3C, said that EME would not solve the problem it was supposed to address.

 Opponents point out that EME itself is just an architecture for a DRM plug-in mechanism.

 The initial enablers for DRM in HTML5 were Google and Microsoft.
 Supporters also include Adobe.
 On 14 May 2014, Mozilla announced plans to support EME in Firefox, the last major browser to avoid DRM.
 Calling it "a difficult and uncomfortable step", Andreas Gal of Mozilla explained that future versions of Firefox would remain open source but ship with a sandbox designed to run a content decryption module developed by Adobe, later it was replaced with Widevine module from Google which is much more widely adopted by content providers.
 While promising to "work on alternative solutions", Mozilla's Executive Chair Mitchell Baker stated that a refusal to implement EME would have accomplished little more than convincing many users to switch browsers.
 This decision was condemned by Cory Doctorow and the Free Software Foundation.

-As of December 2023, the W3C has changed their opinion on EME, stating: "Encrypted Media Extensions (EME) brings greater interoperability, better privacy, security, accessibility and user experience in viewing movies and TV on the Web".
+As of December 2023, the W3C defended their formation of the EME standard, stating: "Encrypted Media Extensions (EME) brings greater interoperability, better privacy, security, accessibility and user experience in viewing movies and TV on the Web".